dmbarbour/glas/docs/GrammarLogicProg.md

 A conventional procedure call has at least three elements - argument, environment, and result.
 This might be concretely represented by an `(env, arg, ret)` triple, called an activation record.
 Each may contain an ad-hoc structured mix of data, channels, and pass-by-refs.
 Support for pass-by-refs in result is convenient for refactoring arguments.

-To better support my grammar-logic language, I propose to tune method calls a bit:
+To better support a grammar-logic language, I propose to tune method calls a bit:

-Returning unprocessed arguments is useful for incremental pattern matching by grammars.
-For example, we would typically return the remainder of the text after parsing out an integer, such that the remaining text can be processed to compute the rest of an AST.
-Intriguingly, this could be leveraged to *condition* inputs, e.g. to tokenize a text before processing with further match functions.
-This generalizes a 'sequence' of patterns from list processing to function composition over the matched structure.Further, this is a good fit for linear types (channels and pass-by-refs) that shouldn't be copied or dropped casually.

-To support all this, the 'arg' itself is pass-by-ref.
-Match-case always takes a pass-by-ref argument.
-Method calls will implicitly start in context of `match &arg with { ... }`, but users can freely reference or manipulate remaining args in RHS of '->'.

-An adjunct argument supports lightweight abstraction of patterns, e.g. `integer(min:-1, max:10)` as a pattern.
-In general, we can assume all methods take an optional adjunct, i.e. we can call `foo(Arg)` or `foo(Adj)(Arg)`.
-When used on the LHS of a match-case, the `Arg` is implicit, and `Adj` is an optional explicit parameter.
-If unspecified, adj defaults to unit.
-Programs could access adj similar to how they might access env.

-Anyhow, this shifts our activation record closer to `(env, adj, &arg, ret)`.
-Although env, adj, and ret are not pass-by-ref as a whole, they may freely contain pass-by-ref elements.
+A grammar-logic method is typically applied in context of pattern matching.
+For example, we might apply integer within a pattern to parse an integer from a text, returning the computed integer.
+But, in addition to that integer result, we must return any remaining, unparsed text.
+The remaining input can be returned via pass-by-ref.
+This mechanism generalizes to returning the remainder of a structured list or dictionary.
+Intriguingly, this can also model conditioning input for further pattern matching, assuming users have sufficient access to rewrite the input.

+In addition to the main input for pattern matching, I want auxilliary inputs that could be used for lightweight abstraction or refinement of patterns.
+For example, we might express a ranged integer parse as `integer(min:-1, max:10)` as a pattern.
+To support procedural programming, we might allow normal method calls to focus on these other paramaters.
+One option is to treat pass-by-ref input as an implicit argument in certain contexts.

+We could similarly treat env as an implicit parameter.
+The return value might be understood as an output-only pass-by-ref parameter, albeit structurally enforced by the language.
+In general, the idea is that the caller exchanges data with a method through an activation record with keyword parameters, with a few contextually implicit parameters.
+Implicit parameters can potentially be adjusted in context of DSLs or macros, once I'm ready to support those.

-*Note:* Unlike conventional procedural languages, method calls in a grammar-logic language are concurrent by default, constrained only by data dependencies.
-An optimizing compiler might be able to introduce a call stack or sequence in some cases, perhaps guided by performance annotations.
-Anyhow, this allows later parts of the program to communicate with earlier parts, and for return values to usefully contain pass-by-refs.
+*Note:* In contrast to conventional procedural languages, method calls in grammar-logic are concurrent by default, constrained by data dependencies.
+An optimizing compiler might use a call stack in cases where synchronous call-return aligns with dataflow, or may use lazy evaluation if we don't need the return value immediately, but must generally use a flexible evaluation order.

 #### Pass-by-Ref